jshun/ppopp20-ae/README.md

-Input Format for Ligra-H applications
+Input Format for Hygra applications
 -----------
 The input can be in either adjacency hypergraph format or binary format.